 It’s going to be the focal point of almost any kitchen unless you have a particularly impressive stove or some incredible sculpture.

 The Jura Z10 continues the company’s reputation for high build quality and precision design.
-A couple of things of note on the Z10 is that even things like the drip tray feel solid and premium.
-Some of the other Jura models have quite flimsy feeling drip trays and grounds bins, it’s not a problem its just something we notice.
+A couple of things of note on the Z10 are that even things like the drip tray feel solid and premium.
+Some of the other Jura models have quite flimsy feeling drip trays and grounds bins, it’s not a problem it’s just something we notice.
 The Z10 feels solid in every single element, even down to these less sexy parts.

 The bean hopper has a rubber seal and fits very snugly so your 9.9oz of coffee beans stay as fresh as possible and the beautifully crafted water reservoir holds a staggering 81 oz of water.
 The whole machine weighs 27lbs, there’s a lot of complex machinery and motors in there adding weight, I can’t think why you’d consider moving this thing around unless you’re moving apartment/house so the weight doesn’t bother me at all.
 I’d be more concerned if it was light.